10 ways to get active in Cape Town for under R80

 Join a Red Sock Run

-If you are looking to get a run in and meet locals who are passionate about community and charity – and of course running – visit a Red Sock Friday run.
-Starting at the iconic lighthouse opposite Caffe Neo the group runs 5km or 8km and you can decide which distance you’d like to join.
+If you are looking to get a run in and meet locals who are passionate about community and charity, visit a Red Sock Friday run.
+The routes are 5km or 8km.
+They start at the iconic lighthouse opposite Caffe Neo, and you can decide which distance you’d like to join.
 Then they meet for coffee after at Caffe Neo.

 Walk the Kirstenbosch Aerial Walkway